isnekki/bizscout-task/README.md

 - Improve frontend UI/UX
 - Add more comprehensive testing (more integration and end-to-end testing)
 - Store the responses in a separate database or cloud storage
+- Extract reusable credentials into an .env file (i.e. localhost:3000)

 ## Testing Strategy and Core Component Identification